 Most stores, especially large grocery stores, are able to give change or cash from a TANF transaction.
 However, depending on the store’s policy, not all will offer cash-back.

-The balance in a Hoosier Works account will not expire even if a cardholder is no longer eligible for benefits.
+The Hoosier Works card will not expire even if a cardholder is no longer eligible for benefits.
 It is a good idea for cardholders to keep their cards even when they no longer receive benefits.
 If the person becomes eligible for benefits again, they can use the same Hoosier Works card and will not have to order and wait for a new one.

-Using the Indiana Hoosier Works Card at an Automated Teller Machine (ATM):
+Using the Indiana Hoosier Works card at an Automated Teller Machine: